jpegleg/ocean-regulator/README.md

 If there are no results, they try re-appying the storm-network.yml and waiting a minute.

+The ansible does not do a full system upgrade.
+Additional steps may be desired to include apt update and upgrade.

 Closely related is the "storm reef cluster" ansible and microk8s code here: https://github.com/jpegleg/storm-reef-clusters

 The ocean-regulator ansible has a lot in common with the anisble in storm-reef.
 Some difference include skipping the rsyslog config and wazuh agent steps,